luigiluz/automotive-ids-evaluation-framework/README.md

 The output artifacts will be placed in the specific output path.

+**__NOTE:__** It is important to mention that the name of the generated output files may differ from the ones that are under "config_jsons" folder.
+For this reason, it will be necessary to update your configuration json to match the name of your own output files.

 <a name="train-val"> </a>
 ### Executing the model training and validation script